360-Degree Marketing – Part 1: What Is It & 9 Key Components

-This holistic approach ensures that every possible interaction with a prospect or customer is meaningful.
+Taking this kind of holistic approach ensures that every possible interaction with a prospect or customer is meaningful.
 It means that when your target market sees a tagline to a campaign on social media, they will also see it when they visit your website or when they receive an email from you.

 9 Key Components of a 360-Degree Marketing Campaign

-An Effective Website
+1) An Effective Website

-An SEO Strategy
+2) An SEO Strategy

-Social Media Marketing
+5) Social Media Marketing

 Ensure that your social media actions are in alignment with the image you are trying to portray and the message you want to get across with your marketing campaigns.
 Bring value to your posts, always reply to your comments and messages, and respond with tact to negative comments.

-Content marketing is the marketing of today because it provides mega amounts of value to your followers and it keeps Google happy at the same time.
-Through quality content, you can increase brand awareness, establish your company as reputable experts, land new customers, and drive organic traffic.
-Content marketing is more than just articles.
-It can also include infographics, videos, e-books, social media, and more.
+Content marketing is the marketing of today because it provides a large amount of value to your followers and it keeps Google happy at the same time.
+Through quality content, you can increase brand awareness, establish your company as an industry authority, land new customers, and drive organic traffic.

 9) Traditional Advertising & Print